dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-microsoft-graph-client/how-to-use-graphclient-for-microsoft-graph/_index.md

 ---
-title: How to use GraphClient for Microsoft Graph
+title: Microsoft 365 Data Access and Management with Microsoft Graph
-ArticleTitle: How to use GraphClient for Microsoft Graph
+ArticleTitle: Microsoft 365 Data Access and Management with Microsoft Graph
 type: docs
 weight: 20
-url: /net/how-to-use-graphclient-for-microsoft-graph/
+url: /net/microsoft-365-data-management-microsoft-graph/
 ---

-## **Working with GraphClient**
+## **Optimize Microsoft 365 Data Access and Management with Aspose.Email Graph Client**

 [Microsoft Graph](https://learn.microsoft.com/en-us/graph/overview) is a REST API to access the Microsoft 365 data.
-The implementation of Graph Client in Aspose.Email for .NET, allows to access Microsoft Graph from our API.
+The implementation of Graph Client in Aspose.Email for .NET allows the access to Microsoft Graph from our API.
-In the examples below we will create an instance of MS Graph Client, providing the token into it.
-Then, we will examine the main methods to manage folders, update them, copy and delete.
+In the examples below, we will create an instance of MS Graph Client, providing the token.
+Then, we will examine the main methods to manage folders, update, copy and delete them.
 Messages, their content and attachments can also be accessed or changed with our MS Graph Client.
-Managing categories, rules, notebooks and overrides is an extended feature of Microsoft Graph Client by Aspose.Email, which you will learn with ease.
+Managing categories, rules, notebooks and overrides is an extended feature of Microsoft Graph Client by Aspose.Email.

-### **Create GraphClient Object**

-Create [IGraphClient](https://reference.aspose.com/email/net/aspose.email.clients.graph/igraphclient/) object to make requests against the service.
-After you have an [IGraphClient](https://reference.aspose.com/email/net/aspose.email.clients.graph/igraphclient/) that is authenticated, you can start making calls against the service.

-A [GetClient](https://reference.aspose.com/email/net/aspose.email.clients.graph/graphclient/getclient/#getclient_1) method requires an [ITokenProvider](https://reference.aspose.com/email/net/aspose.email.clients/itokenprovider/) implementation instance as the first parameter.

-To get the token we'll use [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
+## **Authenticate and Request with IGraphClient Using MSAL in .NET**

+To interact with Microsoft Graph services, you'll need to create an [IGraphClient](https://reference.aspose.com/email/net/aspose.email.clients.graph/igraphclient/) object.
+Once authenticated, this client allows you to make various service requests.
+The [GetClient](https://reference.aspose.com/email/net/aspose.email.clients.graph/graphclient/getclient/#getclient_1) method, which creates the `IGraphClient`, requires an [ITokenProvider](https://reference.aspose.com/email/net/aspose.email.clients/itokenprovider/) implementation as its first parameter.
+This `ITokenProvider` is responsible for providing the necessary authentication token.
+To obtain the token, we'll use the [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) for .NET.

+Here's how to set up the authentication process:

+### **Step 1: Setting Up the Authentication**

-The following are the steps to get authorization token.
+The following steps will guide you on how to obtain an authorization token:

+1. **Create the AccessParameters Class.**

- - Create an AccessParameters class to store credentials.
+    Define an AccessParameters class to store your credentials.
- - Add the [Microsoft.Identity.Client nuget package](https://www.nuget.org/packages/Microsoft.Identity.Client) that contains the binaries of the MSAL.NET.
- - Implement an [ITokenProvider](https://reference.aspose.com/email/net/aspose.email.clients/itokenprovider/), and create a method accepting access parameters and using MSAL.NET to get an access token.

-To keep the credentials add the following `AccessParameters` class:

 ```csharp
 public class AccessParameters